ASDev-Official/.github/profile/README.md

 ## About Us

-ASDev is a software development organization focused on building innovative and open-source solutions.
-We're passionate about creating quality software and contributing to the developer community.
+ASDev is the organization of @aadishsamir123.
+I'm passionate about creating quality software and contributing to the developer community.
+Check out my GitHub Profile: @aadishsamir123

 Visit our website: **[aadish.dev](https://aadish.dev)**